Reproducing Kernel Hilbert Spaces for Virtual Persistence Diagrams: Conclusion

 \section{Conclusion}

 We have developed a heat-kernel RKHS on the virtual persistence diagram group $K(X,A)$ associated to a finite metric pair $(X,d,A)$, and shown that the resulting feature map is globally $W_1$-Lipschitz.
-The construction is organized spectrally by the Laplacian symbol $\lambda(\theta)$ on the dual torus, with heat multipliers $e^{-t\lambda(\theta)}$ providing an explicit stability scale in the parameter $t$.
-This yields a family of Wasserstein-stable kernels together with finite-dimensional random Fourier feature approximations that preserve the Lipschitz control (in probability), so that the heat-kernel geometry of virtual diagrams is realized as a computable Euclidean feature map.
-In this sense, the paper supplies an explicit, harmonically derived and spectrally interpretable kernel framework for learning on virtual persistence diagrams.
+The construction is organized spectrally by the Laplacian symbol $\lambda(\theta)$ on the dual torus, with heat multipliers $e^{-t\lambda(\theta)}$ providing an explicit scale for suppressing unstable phase variation through the parameter $t$.
+This yields a family of Wasserstein-stable kernels together with finite-dimensional random Fourier feature approximations satisfying the same probabilistic Lipschitz bounds, thereby producing computable Euclidean embeddings of virtual persistence diagrams.
+In this sense, the paper provides an explicit spectral kernel framework for learning on virtual persistence diagrams.

 In a noisy, topology-rich segmentation setting, the RKHS loss outperforms a Wasserstein topological loss: it more reliably recovers the global topology of the target and yields the largest gains precisely on images where the Dice baseline is most topologically distorted.
-This is consistent with the analytic picture: when the error diagram $\gamma$ has large $W_1$-mass, the heat-kernel embedding produces a well-conditioned, globally Lipschitz gradient that corrects large topological discrepancies, whereas the Wasserstein loss provides a less regularized training signal, so the experiment is used as a concrete illustration of this mechanism.
+This is consistent with the analytic picture: when the virtual persistence diagram difference $\gamma$ is far from $0$ in the transport metric, the heat-kernel embedding produces a well-conditioned, globally Lipschitz gradient that corrects large topological discrepancies, whereas the Wasserstein loss does not incorporate heat-weighted phase stabilization.
+The experiments provide a concrete illustration of this mechanism.

-The main limitations are that the theory is developed for finite-rank virtual diagrams and that the Monte Carlo implementation of the heat kernel introduces stochastic variability.
-The stability-discriminativity tradeoff is governed by the heat parameter \(t\), and the empirical study is deliberately narrow, intended only to demonstrate the analytic mechanism rather than to serve as a broad benchmark.
+The main limitations are that the theory is developed for finite-rank virtual persistence diagrams and that the Monte Carlo implementation of the heat kernel introduces stochastic variability.
+The stability-resolution tradeoff is governed by the heat parameter \(t\), and the empirical study is deliberately narrow, intended only to demonstrate the analytic mechanism rather than to serve as a broad benchmark.

-Future directions include extending the harmonic analysis to infinite-rank virtual diagrams and their Cauchy completions, identifying the Sobolev-scale regularity of the heat embedding on the Pontryagin dual torus, and applying symmetric group actions on the Grothendieck group.
+Future directions include extending the harmonic analysis to infinite-rank virtual persistence diagrams and their Cauchy completions, identifying Sobolev-scale regularity properties of the heat embedding on the Pontryagin dual torus, and studying symmetric group actions on the virtual persistence diagram group.